frankaemika/docs/source/franka_ros.rst

 .. note::

    The ``FrankaCombinedHW`` class offers an additional action server in the control node namespace to recover all robots.
-Also, for the sake of safety, if a reflex or error occurs on any of the robots, the control loop of all robots will stop until they are recovered.
+If a reflex or error occurs on any of the robots, the control loop of all robots stops until they are recovered.

 .. important::